SYDNEY-MELBOURNE HSR / FFR Priority No.1

 Phase 1 - Feasibility Study would require a $85 million for a high-speed rail network linking Sydney, Canberra and Melbourne, with a particular focus on the Melbourne-Sydney.
 The proposed study will identify corridors, estimate construction costs, undertake preliminary geotechnical investigations and utilising all existing Federal, State and Council geotechnical report of the selected corridors and the financial and economic modelling necessary to determine the project’s viability.
 It is expected to take about 15 months to complete.

-The same process will be used in planning the inland heavy freight rail feasibility study to identify reduction of costs and develop a more reliable and fast delivery of containers and heavy and/or bulk freight, to be noted however that if it became necessary high speed and heavy freight WILL NOT use the same tracks.
+The same process will be used in planning the inland heavy freight rail feasibility study to identify reduction of costs and develop a more reliable fast delivery of containers as apart of heavy and/or bulk freight.

 • Phase 2.
 Term of reference for a Control Study (by AACE International standard a +5% to -5% Cost Estimate) or Class II & I).

-1. The Feasibility Study for the Wagga/Wagga - Brisbane, Inland Rail, will be managed by the Futuro Infrastructure Innovation Group with the "Futuro HSR/FFR Concept Australia" and it will be a mixture of University, Engineering, Transport, Operators Companies inclusive of Federal, Regional Development and Local Government.
+The Feasibility Study for the Wagga/Wagga - Brisbane, Inland Rail, will be managed similarly to above by the Futuro Infrastructure Innovation Group with the "Futuro HSR/FFR Concept Australia".

 • Phase 1.
 Term of reference for a Feasibility Study (by AACE International standard a +10% to -10% Cost Estimate or Class III).